 SEEMR is the core explanation of how VDF AI treats routing as a governed enterprise capability rather than a one-time configuration decision.

-How VDF AI addresses it
+How VDF AI routes models with SEEMR

 This is one of VDF AI’s most differentiated layers.
 SEEMR architecture explains how VDF AI routes tasks across models using governed policies, performance signals, and enterprise constraints.